Shakada26/carisurg-portfolio/README.md

 # Project Overview

-This repository contains my Week 0 onboarding tasks for the CariSurg MedTech Pathways Programme.
+This repository contains my Week 0 portfolio and foundational clinical AI tasks completed during the CariSurg MedTech Pathways Programme.

 The purpose of Week 0 is to:
 - establish my technical environment,